Streaming Max-Cut in General Metrics: Lower Bound for Dynamic Streams

 Recall that the input stream can be broken into two parts: a first part that only consists of insertions, and a second part that only consists of deletions.
 We call the first the \emph{insertion stage}, and the second part the \emph{deletion stage}.

 Observe that $\dist$ is random and it particularly depends on $i^*$ and $j^*$.
 Consequently, this potentially makes the internal state of the deterministic algorithm depending on $i^*$ and $j^*$, and this makes it difficult to analyze the event $\mathcal{E}$.
-Actually, this does not matter, we can avoid such dependence.
+We will see that this does not matter and there is a clean way around it.
 Intuitively, consider the earliest time in the stream that $\mathcal{E}$ happens, then before this time step, the algorithm is oblivious to the value of $K$, and by \eqref{eqn:def_dist}, $\dist = K$ if and only if the distance between $p_{i^*,j^*}$ and some other point in $R_{i^*}$ is queried, one can conclude that up to this point, the algorithm is also oblivious to $i^*, j^*$.

 To make this argument formal, consider the following auxiliary distance function $\dist'$

 Let $\X$ be the event that the algorithm queries $\dist'$ with two distinct points in $R_{i^*}$ during the insertion stage.
 Let $\Y$ be the event that the algorithm queries $\dist'$ between $p_{i^*,j^*}$ and another point in $R_{i^*}$ during the deletion stage.
 Next, we show that the event $\mathcal{E}$ is upper bounded by the union of event $\X$ and $\Y$. \begin{lemma} $\Pr[\mathcal{E}] \leq \Pr[\X \vee \Y]$. \end{lemma} \begin{proof} Define two intermediate events $\X', \Y'$, such that $\X'$ is the event that the algorithm queries $\dist$ with two distinct points in $R_{i^*}$ during the insertion stage, and $\Y'$ is that the algorithm queries $\dist$ between $p_{i^*,j^*}$ and another point in $R_{i^*}$ during the deletion stage.
 It is immediate that $\mathcal{E}$ implies $\X' \vee \Y'$.
 Indeed, if $\mathcal{E}$ happens, then a distance query is made to a pair containing $p_{i^*, j^*} \in R_{i^*}$ either in the insertion stage which implies $\X'$, or the deletion stage which implies $\Y'$.
 Therefore, $\Pr[\mathcal{E}] \leq \Pr[\X' \vee \Y']$.